gre/developer-portal/_docs/dapp/nano-plugin/environment-setup.md

 2. `continue connecting` messages: type `yes`.
 3. a few `gcc` or `clang` warnings about the C code.
 This is (unfortunately) expected.

-If everything goes, you should end with:
+If everything goes well, you should end with:
 ```sh
 ...
 [LINK] bin/app.elf